Skip to content

 1. Form the Right Group

-Ideal group size: 3 to 5 members
+Ideal size group The ideal size group is 3 to 5 people

-Too many members can reduce focus.
+Too many people can compromise the ability to focus.

 1. Assign Roles

-• Leader keeps time and direction
+• Leader is on time and provides is in control

-• Explainer teaches concepts
+• Explainer helps students understand concepts

 1. Follow a Structured Format